mb1511/GenomeWeb/README.md

 ## Installation

-Download and install BLAST from [NCBI site](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/) (tested with blast-2.7.1+)
+Download and install BLAST from [NCBI](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+) (tested with blast-2.7.1+)

 If not already installed, run: